The 13 Best Cheese and Cracker Pairings of All Time

 Sometimes the cracker’s role is simply to let the cheese shine.
 This is one of those times.
 (Duh!)
 Boursin’s boldly flavored cheese is made with garlic, parsley, and chives, and its slightly crumbly, but mostly creamy texture shines when it’s spread on the center of the crispy and decidedly plain cracker with the etched logo.
 You know the one.

 This is the cracker version of the classic cheese dip and warm pretzel.
-And it’s, dare I say, perfection.
-Kerrygold makes delicious cheese with milk from grass-fed cows, and their Reserved Cheddar is the one you want.
+And it’s, dare we say, perfection.
+Kerrygold makes delicious cheese with milk from grass-fed cows, and its Reserved Cheddar is the one you want.
 It’s aged for more than two years, so the flavor is more intense, and holds its own when paired with the Town House Pretzel FlipSides, which are pretzel on one side, cracker on the other.
-The Snack Factory also makes crunchy, pretzel crisps that’ll play nice here.
+The Snack Factory also makes crunchy pretzel crisps that’ll play nice here.

 Incredibly creamy, Brie is one of the world’s most beloved soft cheeses and it — rind and all — goes on top of crackers of “the finest quality.”
 Those crackers, made with cranberries and toasted hazelnut, are Leslie Stowe Raincoast Crisps.
 The fig and olive variety, specifically, brings a fun salty-meets-sweet mix to the party.